-Travelling south into Botswana, Chobe National Park is our next stop where we take a gentle cruise down the river particularly to view elephant on the shoreline, as well as much more of Africa's wildlife.
-Giraffes browse the acacia trees and elephants lumber through a park rich with game.
+Game drives are also arranged to explore deeper into the park in small safari vehicles with a local guide.
 The park also has strong lion prides, and game drives regularly provide viewing of giraffe, lechwe, kudu, impala herds, buffalo, wonderful bird life and much more.